Please click here to see a video introducing our Firm.

 If you are self-motivated and excited by the connectivity that a global law firm can offer, then we would like to hear from you.
 Please click on the apply icon to start the online application process for this role.
 We will then be in touch with you once we have reviewed your application.

-For a confidential discussion or further information please contact Kathleen Blackburn, Talent Management Advisor, on 02 8922 5255.
+For a confidential discussion or further information please contact Kirsten Simpson, Manager, Talent Management, +61 2 8922 5460.